CarterFiggins/CarterFiggins/README.md

 ### Hi, I'm Carter Figgins

-I love creating things that make life easier, like a mountain bike weather report that tells me the best time to ride.
+I like making useful things, like a mountain bike weather report that tells me the best time to ride.
 I also enjoy programming Discord bots, with my favorite being a narrator for the game Werewolf.
-Right now, I'm learning Ruby on Rails by building a personal budgeting tool.
-It'll connect with banks through Plaid to track transactions and account info.
+Right now, I am honing my skills in Ruby on Rails by building a personal budgeting tool.
+It will connect with banks through Plaid to track transactions and account info.

 <!--
 **CarterFiggins/CarterFiggins** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.